KMRH47/PointZOld/README.md

 ### What is PointZ?

-PointZ is an Android/iPhone application built using Xamarin.Forms.
+PointZ is an Android/<s>iPhone</s> (coming in the future) application built using Xamarin.Forms.
 The application allows you to emulate mouse and keyboard on any system running PointZerver, as long as they're on the same Wi-Fi network.

 ### What is PointZerver?